MatthewL246/pretendo-docker/README.md

    automate save backups and switching save slots for the system modules.
    > **All credit for the Friends test account reset program** (originally released on the Pretendo Network Discord
    > server as `manual_override.3dsx`) **goes to Trace.**
+   1. Open Nimbus and switch back to **Nintendo**.
-   1. Reboot into GodMode9 and open the scripts menu.
+   2. Reboot into GodMode9 and open the scripts menu.
-   2. Run the `FriendsAccountSwitcher` script and select "Create a new save slot".
+   3. Run the `FriendsAccountSwitcher` script and select "Create a new save slot".
+Name the slot `nintendo`.
+This will be a backup slot for your NNID friends account.
+   4. Reboot, reopen Nimbus, and switch to **Pretendo**.
+   5. Reboot into GodMode9, run the `FriendsAccountSwitcher` script again, and select "Create a new save slot".
 Name the slot something descriptive like `pretendo_official`.
-   3. Reboot into the Home Menu and open the Homebrew Launcher.
+   6. Reboot into the Home Menu and open the Homebrew Launcher.
 From there, run the `ResetFriendsTestAccount.3dsx` app and press A when a white line appears at the top of the screen (the Nimbus GUI was removed).
-   4. Open the Friend List applet.
+   7. Open the Friend List applet.
 You should be "online" and have a new friend code that is different from your friend code on the official servers.
-   5. Reboot into GodMode9 and open the scripts menu again.
+If you don't go online, you have not successfully connected to your selfhosted server.
-   6. Run the `FriendsAccountSwitcher` script and select "Create a new save slot" again.
+   8. Reboot into GodMode9, run the `FriendsAccountSwitcher` script again, and select "Create a new save slot".
 Name the slot something descriptive like `local_server`.
-   7. You now have multiple test Friends accounts saved on your SD card at `sd:/gm9/out/friends_accounts/`.
+   9. You now have multiple Friends accounts saved on your SD card at `sd:/gm9/out/friends_accounts/`.
 You can switch between them by running the `FriendsAccountSwitcher` script, selecting "Create a new save slot", and following the instructions.
       - Pay careful attention to the script's instructions.
 When loading a save slot, it will first save the current Friends and account system modules save data to the last-used save slot.
 Create a new slot if you don't want to overwrite your existing save data.
+      - **How does this work?** Each of your Friends saves contains both your prod (Nintendo) and test (Pretendo) account data, as well as a config that determines which account is currently active.
+So, your `nintendo` slot contains your Nintendo prod friends account, your Pretendo official test account, and a config that makes the prod account active.
+Your `pretendo_official` slot contains the same data, but with the config making the test account active.
+Your `local_server` slot contains the same prod account but a different test account, and with the config making the test account active.
+(The account sysmodule save data seems to work in a similar way.)
 7. Open System Settings using your `local_server` Friends test account and create a new PNID or sign in to one you created on your Wii U or website.